michaelrice/thunderhead/README.rst

     :target: https://pypi.python.org/pypi/thunderhead/
     :alt: Downloads

-thunderhead is the Python SDK for the vCloud Usage Meter API that allows you to manage your vCloud Usage Meter system.
+thunderhead is the Python SDK for the VMware vCloud Usage Meter API that allows you to manage your vCloud Usage Meter system.

 Getting Started